k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 * Create a new folder, called **web**, under the LU implementation folder.

-* Under the web folder, create an additional folder representing your new application and put all the web static resources under this folder.
+* Under the **web** folder, create an additional folder representing your new application and place all the web static resources under this folder.

 * Add the new application to the **apps.json** file.
 This file can either be modified on the server side on the existing location, or you can copy the **apps.json** file to the web folder on the client side and edit accordingly.
-Fabric will consider the **apps.json** file under the web folder with higher priority.
+Fabric will consider the **apps.json** file under the web folder as a higher priority.

   > The order of the applications in the context menu list is determined by their order in **apps.json**.